vinitkumar/vinitkumar.me/content/blog/2019-01-16-Converting-Latex-to-PDF-on-macOS/index.md

 ---
 layout: post
-title: "Converting LaTex to PDF on macOS"
+title: "How To Convert LaTex to PDF on macOS"
 description: "Setup Mac for editing Latex"
 category: articles
 tags: latex macos pdf